DrYenyen/PPPwn-Tinker-GUI/README.md

 5. It is reccomended to use the C++ implementation unless fully unable to get past Stage2 or Stage4.

 # Downloading the GUI Linux
-1. Go to [Releases](https://github.com/DrYenyen/PPPwn-Tinker-GUI/releases) download the latest version and extract all the files to your folder of choice then run the PPPwn Tinker.bin
+1. Go to [Releases](https://github.com/DrYenyen/PPPwn-Tinker-GUI/releases) download the latest version and extract all the files to your folder of choice
+2. In the directory where the files have been extracted open a terminal and run chmod 777 *
+3. Then double-click on PPPwn Tinker.bin
 3. Turn on your PS4 and connect it to your PC via ethernet.
 5. It is reccomended to use the C++ implementation unless fully unable to get past Stage2 or Stage4.